Moritz-Pfeifer/Divergence_Monitor/README.md

 # Eurozone Divergence Monitor

-This repository contains the code and data for the paper:
+This repository contains the code and data for the working paper:
 Bugdalle, T., Pfeifer, M. (2025). [“Warpings in time: Business and financial cycle synchronization in the euro area.”](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5238187).
 SSRN preprint.

 It provides scripts for measuring, analyzing, and visualizing the degree of business and financial cycle synchronization across euro area member states.